-Mobility – Accounting for workforce mobility is important if you have part-time workers, remote workers, and visitors as it gives the true measurement of space utilization.
+Mobility – Accounting for workforce mobility is important if you have part-time workers, remote workers, and visitors as it gives the true measurement of space optimization.

 Methods for Tracking Space Utilization

 Depending on your data needs and existing technology, you can track space utilization in many ways.
-Here are the most common methods to collect real-time space utilization data:
+Here are the most common methods to collect real-time space optimization data: